Programs > Brochure

 About: This project is part of the Biological Engineering Group in the Institute of Physical Biology.
 Brief background on the Group's main project: Frontiers of biology lie now in exact evaluation of biological processes, whether the field is called Systems Biology, Biological Engineering, or another name.
 There is currently discrepancy between processes observed in living cells, for example by microscopy, and models that are based mainly on biochemical observations--that is, interactions of proteins and metabolites extracted from the cell culture and examined in the test tube.
 There are many examples of non-homogeneous behavior in cells that have essential functional meaning and may be crucial for discrimination between living and non-living matter.
 In contrast to the prevalent approach the Group examines the macroscopic properties of cells and uses a stochastic systems approach from control engineering for model building.
 For that a new mathematical method of point information contribution and point information entropy hsa been developed, which is implemented into software used for evaluation of processes in living cells.

 Intern Responsibilities: IIP interns may choose from a few existing projects or projects that align with the intern’s own interests may be arranged.
 Projects will include work in one or more of the following areas:

-- Testing microscopes and algorithms developed at the ICS, tracking organelles- Their lab has developed an algorithm for 3D modelling and tracking of cell organelles and their images by an optical system of a transmission light microscope.
-The goal of this project is to develop and use 3D polygraphy for printing mass models of these organelles and their images by the microscope and find the trajectory of organelles' movement.
-The project aim is to develop a method of 3D polygraphy for printing mass models of cell organelles and draw the trajectories of moveable organelles.
+- Testing microscopes and algorithms for 3D reconstruction of cell interior and tracking organelles developed at the ICS - Their lab has developed an algorithm for 3D modelling and tracking of cell organelles and their images by an optical system of a transmission light microscope.
+This project introduces image processing techniques based on information entropy approach.
+The results of the 3D reconstruction can be compared with the results obtained by atomic force microscopy.
+The goal of this project is to develop and use 3D polygraphy for printing mass models of these organelles and their images by the microscope.

 |Dates / Deadlines:|